danielanywhere/FileTools/README.md

 ## 🆕 LibreOffice Calc to Generic JSON

-The action ConvertCalcToJson has been added to convert a LibreOffice Calc ODS file to a general, flat JSON format.
+The action **ConvertCalcToJson** has been added to convert a LibreOffice Calc ODS file to a general, flat JSON format.
 If all of the non-blank values in a column are numeric, the output property will be treated as numeric.
 Similarly, if all of the non-blank values in a column are boolean, the output property will be treated as boolean.

 <p>&nbsp;</p>

 ## 🆕 LibreOffice Calc Blender Timeline to Blender Keyframe JSON Script

 The action **ConvertCalcToBlenderKeyframes** has been added to convert a LibreOffice Calc ODS file using a Blender timeline animation layout to a Blender keyframe JSON file compatible with the ImportKeyframes.py script on the GitHub project [danielanywhere/BlenderAnimationImport](https://github.com/danielanywhere/BlenderAnimationImport).

+Following are the columns expected in a Blender Timeline Animation sheet.
+These can appear in any order.

+-   **Object**.
+Name of the object to update.
+-   **FrameIndex**.
+Absolute frame index at which the keyframe will be updated.
+-   **Action**.
+Specialized action to take.
+The currently recognized actions are: SetText, SetVisibility, SetVisibilityRender, SetVisibilityView, and FollowPath.
+-   **Value**.
+The specialized value associated with the current action.
+-   **RotateX**.
+Rotation around the X-axis.
+-   **RotateY**.
+Rotation around the Y-axis.
+-   **RotateZ**.
+Rotation around the Z-axis.
+-   **TranslateX**.
+Translation on the X-axis.
+-   **TranslateY**.
+Translation on the Y-axis.
+-   **TranslateZ**.
+Translation on the Z-axis.
+-   **ScaleX**.
+Scale on the X-axis.
+-   **ScaleY**.
+Scale on the Y-axis.
+-   **ScaleZ**.
+Scale on the Z-axis.
+-   **Comment**.
+Brief comment about the action.
+-   **FrameCount**.
+Count of frames on the target file.
+This value should only be specified once.

 <p>&nbsp;</p>